- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 Why Use a Non-Medical Face Mask

-- When worn properly, a person wearing a non-medical mask can reduce the spread of his or her own infectious respiratory droplets.
+- When worn properly, a person wearing a non-medical mask can reduce the spread of his or her own infectious respiratory particles.
 Non-medical masks do not provide complete protection against viral particles because of a potential loose fit and the materials used.

 - If you feel sick, DO NOT come to work and notify your Supervisor.